-During 2020, the Group commenced a new project ('Merkur Slots') aimed at increasing the presence of the Merkur brand on the High Street.
-This has had a positive impact on market share and has established a solid growth trajectory across the business.
-During 2021, a total of thirty-six Merkur Slots venues were opened at an investment cost of £19m (2020: twenty-one sites, at a cost of £5m).
-In 2022, and beyond, the directors intend to continue with the expansion of the business on the UK High Street.
+The 'Merkur Slots' project was started in 2020 with the aim of increasing the presence of the Merkur brand on the UK High Street and expanding the Group's market share.
+The directors are satisfied that this has been achieved over the last two years.
+During 2022, a total of thirty-eight Merkur Slots venues were opening at an investment cost of £16m (2021: thirty-six sites at a cost of £12m).
+In 2023 and beyond, the directors intend to continue with the expansion of the business on the UK High Street.

-Alongside the expansion in the number of venues in 2021, the directors of the Group also initiated a project to rebrand the existing estate in line with the new branding agreed in early 2021.
-This brand change brings the Group, and its venues, in line with the Gauselmann groups' overall branding strategy and utilises the internationally recognised Merkur sun logo.
-When complete, all UK high street AGC's and Bingo venues owned by the Group will have the Merkur Slots branding.
-This project will continue into 2022.
+Alongside the expansion of the number of venues in 2022, the directors of the Group continued with the project to rebrand the existing estate in line with the new branding strategy agreed in early 2021.
+This brand change brings the Group in line with the wider Gauselmann Group's overall branding strategy and utilises the internationally recognised 'Merkur Sun' logo.
+When complete, all UK High Street AGC's and Bingo clubs owned by the Group will have the Merkur branding.
+This project will be completed in 2023.